by

 - Lao https://www.laogioielli.com @ Corso Nunzio Costa 160

-- Vetopazzo https://shop.vestopazzo.it @ Via Regina Elena 1
+- Vestopazzo https://shop.vestopazzo.it @ Via Regina Elena 1

 After exploring Marzamemi during the summer, you may feel like a refreshing dip in the sea.
 Thankfully, you have parked at the southernmost point of Spinazza Spiaggia or Beach.

-Walk the sea wall north, and just beyond the car park, you will discover the tiniest of beaches and the perfect place to base yourself for getting into the sea.
+Walk the sea wall north, and just beyond the car park, you will discover the tiniest beaches and the perfect place to base yourself for swimming after exploring the town.